 Today’s genius idea: Beefwings

-I took some old chicken wing bones out of the trash, rinsed them, mushed seasoned ground beef into them, flaked on some Cheeto dust, and once they’re done in the oven — I’m gonna serve them up to friends.
+I took some old chicken wing bones out of the trash, rinsed them, mushed seasoned ground beef into them, and once they’re done in the oven — I’m gonna roll them around in Cheeto dust and serve them up to friends.

-As great as it is to take risks and experiment, I think it’s equally as great to share as well.
+As great as it is to take risks and experiment, I think it’s equally as great to share.
 You’ll find that people can be appreciative of your creations.
 Not always, but slightly more than never they are.